 Lawn care isn’t a straightforward service that comes with a set fee.
 There are many different factors that impact what your monthly lawn care costs may total.

 If you’re searching for a lawn care company because your landscape is in bad shape, your initial expenses will be higher.
 However, letting lawn care professionals take over means they’ll know exactly what’s needed to get your yard looking great.
-After they work their magic, the average monthly cost will be affordable—and will ensure your lawn doesn’t slip back into a messy jungle!
+After they work their magic, the average landscaping cost per month will be affordable—and will ensure your lawn doesn’t slip back into a messy jungle!